Mosaic AI announces launch of enterprise B2B support platform

 Knowledge management isn’t new to support teams.
 What is new is the ability to build AI-enabled knowledge management workflows that actually help B2B teams get more value out of their knowledge base and deliver better experiences for their customers.

-Replace traditional knowledge management with AI-powered KCS
+Replace traditional knowledge management with AI-native KCS

 Traditional knowledge management always fails.
 It’s too slow to update.
 Subject matter experts are stretched thin.
 There are too many inconsistent formats throughout the base.
 And because of that, teams fall behind, and the work becomes overwhelming.